OpenRiak/riak_kv/docs/NextGenReplGuide.md

 It is normally preferable to under-configure the schedule.
 When over-configuring the schedule, i.e. setting too much repair work than capacity of the cluster allows, there are protections to queue those schedule items there is no capacity to serve, and proactively cancel items once the manager falls behind in the schedule.
 However, those cancellations will reset range_checks and so may delay the overall time to recover.

-Each check is constrained by `ttaaefs_maxresults`, so that it only tries to resolve issues in a subset of broken leaves in the tree of that scale (there are o(1M) leaves to the tree overall).
-However, the range checks will bosst the size of max results (as they are constrained by the range, and so more efficient).
-The max results by a range check will be the multiple of `ttaaefs_maxresults` and `ttaaefs_rangeboost`.
+Each check is constrained by `ttaaefs_maxresults`, so that a check only tries to resolve issues in a (max results sized) subset of broken leaves.
+There are o(1M) leaves to the tree overall, so the `ttaaefs_maxresults` will represent a small fraction of the data.
+However, range checks will automatically boost the size of max results (as they are constrained by the range, and so naturally more efficient).
+The max results of a range check will be the multiple of `ttaaefs_maxresults` and `ttaaefs_rangeboost`.

 It is possible to enhance the speed of recovery when there is capacity by manually requesting additional checks, or by temporarily overriding `ttaaefs_maxresults` and/or `ttaaefs_rangeboost`.
 This can be done from remote_console using `application:set_env(riak_kv, ttaaefs_maxresults, 64)` for example, or `application:set_env(riak_kv, ttaaefs_rangeboost, 4)`.